jess-repos/image-uploader-server/readme.md

 - fs - allow use of file system / writing files to the server
 - mongodb - database used
 - mongoose - allow use of models and validations for mongodb objects
+- uuidv4 - generate a unique name of the image to avoid duplicates

 ## how to start